git-town/git-town/documentation/commands/git-prune-branches.md

 #### DESCRIPTION

-Deletes merged branches in the local and remote repositories.
+Deletes branches whose remote branch no longer exists, i.e. branches that were shipped or killed, from the local repository.